USFGDC/TetrisCodeLab/TetrisCodeLab.md

 So please do not forget to sign in to help solly.

-Fun Fact, esports at USF got around $30,000 in funding last year.
+Fun Fact, Valorant Club Alone at USF got around $30,000 in funding last year.
 Did you know one McDonalds meal cost about $7.01, you can feed solly 4,279 times with that much money.